fayeli/biojs-vis-bonestagram/README.md

 **Parameter**: `fileInput`
 **Type**: `Object`

 The 'enableDICOMUpload' method is responsible for enabling upload of DICOM image.
-DICOM image uploaded through the file input will be displayed in the div element with id="dicomImage"
+DICOM image uploaded through the file input will be displayed in the HTML div element with id="dicomImage".

 How to use this method
 ```html